 If you are interested in conducting a review on participatory health research to support the ICPHR, or have a review to post visit our project page.

-Theory of PHR
+Theories and Methodologies of PHR

 This focus area is interested in identifying concepts, frameworks, methodology and theoretical foundations used by PHR researchers.
 We want to explore the core theoretical approaches being used by PHR members.

 We will be organizing a short online survey that will focus on the following questions and activities: